-Tropical Marine Science (Os-325) is currently offered in alternate years during the winter interterm period at a marine laboratory in the Caribbean.
-Students may register for this course with permission of their advisors and the Department Chair.
-This course is open to any student meeting the necessary prerequisites (Bi-210 or Bi-220, Os-101).
+A field course in marine science is currently offered in alternate years during the winter interterm period at a marine laboratory in the Caribbean.
+Students may register for this course with permission of their advisor and the Department Chair.
+This course is open to any student meeting the necessary prerequisites.